system's Thinking Opportunities for Leadership Innovation

 Defining a System

-Understanding systems dynamics is crucial towards developing Leadership Innovation and identifying the most effective paths to strengthen your teams, business, and satisfy customers.
-There are many reverse engineered models for Leadership, Emotional Intelligence, and Innovation but the key is how to develop these competencies within a unique industry, environment, and constraints?
+Understanding systems dynamics is crucial for developing Leadership Innovation.
+It helps identify the most effective paths to strengthen your teams and business.
+This also ensures customer satisfaction.
+There are many reverse engineered models for Leadership, Emotional Intelligence, and Innovation.
+The key is how to develop these competencies within a unique industry.
+Consider the specific environment and constraints as well.

 Systems Thinking Opportunities for Leadership Innovation

-The risk of using a Complete Off The Shelf (COTS) leadership, EI, or innovation model is that it may not be a good fit for your business environment.
+There is a risk in using a Complete Off The Shelf (COTS) leadership, EI, or innovation model.
+It may not be a good fit for your business environment.

-What these reverse engineered models describe are ideal performing constructs that will likely represent characteristics and resources different from the environments and resources your team is starting with.
-The strength of these models is that they can be used to provide a vision, when properly aligned with the leadership team’s understanding of the business environment’s constraints, to both pursue and justify the pursuit of stretch goals.
+These reverse engineered models describe ideal performing constructs.
+They will likely represent characteristics and resources different from your team’s starting environments and resources.
+The strength of these models is that they can provide a vision.
+This is possible when they are properly aligned with the leadership team’s understanding of the business environment’s constraints.
+This alignment helps to both pursue and justify the pursuit of stretch goals.

 A useful definition of systems has been offered by Tezpur University (n.d.):

-“System: A system is an orderly grouping of interdependent components linked together according to a plan to achieve a specific objective.”
+“System: A system is an orderly grouping of interdependent components.
+These components are linked together according to a plan.
+The goal is to achieve a specific objective.”

 “The study of system concepts has three basic implications: